dcunited001/dcunited001.github.io/_drafts/oneirontology-semiotic-binding-points-in-the-human-condition.md

 excerpt: ""
 ---

+- Religions are basically different understandings of the same thing.
+It's like a selected few mystics through the ages all read the same Choose Your Own Adventure book and, along the way, made several distinct theological decisions.
+In consequence, this leads to distinct understandings on the same philosophical issues that are in fact older than man's memory.
+In actuality, each belief system differs most at the surface in it's imagery and identity.
+When you examine their actual substance, what they share is far more expansive than the details at the surface that distinguish them.

 - this content is mostly only relevant to overly academic people. what content do I have that helps someone in need to help give them a sense of purpose?